 - 1. This chart provides the distribution of major incidents and impact minutes over specific services and delineated by Critical and High severity. - 2.
 Payroll issues are all treated as Critical in nature.
+Payroll issues are not considered IT related issues.

 - 1. This chart provides the trendline for the average mean time to repair (MTTR), an industry standard for tracking the timeliness of resolution on reported incidents. - 2.
 Mean Time to Repair, in these reports, is calculated as the total time from Report of Incident to the Resolution of the Incident. - 3.
-March numbers do not include 453 tickets which remain in progress and as of the reporting date not yet resolved. - 4.
-Previous months MTTR figures have been adjusted to reflect 136 incidents from previous months that were closed in this reporting cycle. - February MTTR updated to reflect post current reporting month closure validation.March numbers will be updated in April reporting cycle to reflect tickets closed post data compilation.
+May numbers do not include 481 tickets which remain "in-progress" and as of the reporting date not yet resolved. - 4.
+Previous months MTTR figures have been adjusted to reflect 33 incidents from previous months that were closed in this reporting cycle. - 5.
+Previous months MTTR numbers updated to reflect post reporting month closure validation.
+May numbers will be updated in June reporting cycle to reflect tickets closed post data compilation.